Infineon/TLV493D-A1B6-3DMagnetic-Sensor/README.md

 This library supports the open-source software [Processing](https://processing.org/) for creating GUIs.
 It allows you to connect your evaluation board to a PC over serial communication and visualisation of the embedded system.
 Find out more on the Arduino homepage [here](http://playground.arduino.cc/Interfacing/Processing).
 The respective files are stored in the /processing folder of this repository.

 ## Board Information, Datasheet and Additional Information
-A PDF summarizing the features and layout of the DC motor control shield is stored on the Infineon homepage [here](https://www.infineon.com/dgdl/Infineon-3D-Magnetic-Sensor_EvalKit_UM-UM-v01_01-EN.pdf?fileId=5546d462525dbac40152ac4ca1d318c2).
+A PDF summarizing the features and layout of the 3D magnetic sensor 2GO board is stored on the Infineon homepage [here](https://www.infineon.com/dgdl/Infineon-3D-Magnetic-Sensor_EvalKit_UM-UM-v01_01-EN.pdf?fileId=5546d462525dbac40152ac4ca1d318c2).
 The datasheet for the TLV493D-A1B6 can be found here [TLV493D-A1B6 Datasheet](https://www.infineon.com/dgdl/Infineon-TLV493D-A1B6-DS-v01_00-EN.pdf?fileId=5546d462525dbac40152a6b85c760e80) while respective application notes are located here [Application Notes](https://www.infineon.com/cms/de/product/sensor/magnetic-position-sensor/3d-magnetic-sensor/TLV493D-A1B6+2+GO+KIT/productType.html?productType=5546d4624e24005f014e6775d0177011#ispnTab4).